 - Advisory Board members serve at the invitation of the Chancellor and must continue to meet the stated responsibilities and expectations to continue to serve.

 Terms of service

-Applications for the Chancellor’s Student Advisory Board open annually in January, and new members are typically notified prior to spring break.
+Applications for the Chancellor’s Student Advisory Board open annually in January, and new members are typically notified in March.

 The board will meet twice each semester with the Chancellor.
 The Vice Chancellor of Student Affairs and appropriate staff will meet with board members to prepare for upcoming meetings as needed.
 The time commitment will be approximately two hours each month.

 February 5 – Applications are due at 11:59 p.m.

 February 12–23 – Interviews held

 March 15 – Students are invited to participate by the chancellor

 - Natalie Holmes, senior forensic and investigative sciences major, School of Science